Shriekfest

-Shriekfest Horror Film Festival is a film festival specializing in the horror genre.
-It is the longest running horror festival in Los Angeles.
+Shriekfest Horror Film Festival was a film festival specializing in the horror genre.
+It was one of the longest running horror festivals in Los Angeles, until 2021.
 In 2017, Shriekfest expanded to include an Orlando, FL festival location.

 History

-Shriekfest Horror Film Festival was founded in July 2001.
-It is the oldest continually running genre festival in Los Angeles, California.
+Shriekfest Horror Film Festival was founded in August 24, 2001.
+The first festival was held Oct.
+27-28, 2001.
 It is held in October at Raleigh Studios on Melrose Boulevard in the Charlie Chaplin Theatre.